Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 /dev/sda2      | Linux swap     | `512M` minium  | for swaping
 /dev/sda3      | Linux root     | rest of drive  | for install Arch

-you can make [swap] partition as twice bigger as your total system memory size, use `cat /proc/meminfo | grep MemTotal` to check your total memory size
+you can make [swap] partition as twice bigger as your total system memory size, use `grep MemTotal /proc/meminfo` to check your total memory size

 - format partions
 ```c